jknowles/merTools/cran-comments.md

 * Used utils::globalVariables(c(".shinyMerPar", "sig", "sigma")) to fix notes about unexported objects.
+* Used utils::globalVariables(c("term", "estimate", "std.error")) to fix notes
+about unexported objects in `modelFixedEff` function

 ## Downstream dependencies
 This is an initial submission so there are no downstream dependencies currently.